-Our program stresses story.
+Our program stresses story to help confident artists with their writing.
 In workshops, classes, and semester-long mentorship, you can learn advanced strategies for leveraging scene, plot, and more in your work.
-Plus, you can receive instruction on the creative and technical aspects of the comics medium as well as idea generation, script creation, character development, and other topics.
+Plus, you can receive instruction on the creative and technical aspects of the comics arts medium as well as idea generation, script creation, character development, and other topics.

 Solstice also encourages cross-genre study by letting you take classes in any genre during the residency.
 Whether your visual narratives incorporate poetry, nonfiction, young adult, or fiction, you can acquire in-depth knowledge of craft to mold the stories that live in your illustrations.

 How do I get started to earn my MFA in Comics & Graphic Narratives?

 You’re amped up and ready to write.
 What can you expect in Solstice’s C&GN concentration?
 Compared to other comics programs, our curriculum is like a hybrid of an MFA in Comics and an MFA in Fiction or Creative Nonfiction, giving you a rigorous writing component while still nurturing your growth as an artist.

 Moreover, here’s what the concentration’s founding faculty member Josh Neufeld had to say:

 “As a teacher/mentor, what I most enjoy is helping cartoonists find their voice, and identifying their strengths as writers/artists.
 I’m excited to support the next great group of cartoonists in reaching their goals.”